chathura-de-silva/Computer-Architecture-Labs/README.md

     </picture>
   </p>

-Welcome to the Computer Architecture Lab Exercises repository for Semester 3 at the University of XYZ (UOM), Department of Computer Science and Engineering (CSE).
+Welcome to the Computer Architecture Lab Exercises repository for Semester 3 at the University of Moratuwa, Department of Computer Science and Engineering (CSE).

 ## Lab 1